leesei/node-comics-feed/README.md

 ## Parsers

 `parsers/*.js` will be loaded automatically by `parserFactory` as of 0.0.9.

-A parser should have this interface.
+A parser should have this interface:

 ```javascript
 /**